 - Students may request a hearing to challenge the content of his or her education record on the grounds that the information contained in the education records is inaccurate, misleading or in violation of the privacy rights of the student.
 Any complaint pertaining to student records should be made directly to the Office of the University Registrar, telephone 252-328-6747.

 - Legitimate educational interest is a demonstrated “need to know” by those officials of an institution who act in the student’s educational interest.
-They include: faculty, administration, clerical and professional employees, student workers, and other persons who need student record information for the effective functioning of their office or position.
-The following criteria shall be taken into account in determining the legitimacy of a University official’s access to student’s records:
+They include faculty, administration, clerical and professional employees, student workers, and other persons who need student record information for the effective functioning of their office or position.
+The following criteria is used in determining the legitimacy of a university official’s access to student’s records: